beyond-the-cloud-dev/soql-lib/website/docs/key-concepts.md

 4. **Do not spend time on selector methods naming** - It can be difficult to find a proper name for a method that builds a query.
 The selector class contains methods like `selectByFieldAAndFieldBWithDescOrder`.
 It can be avoided by building SOQL inline in a place of need.
 5. **Control FLS and sharing settings** - Selector should allow to control Field Level Security and sharing settings by simple methods like `.systemMode()`, `.withSharing()`, `.withoutSharing()`.
 6. **Auto binding** - The selector should be able to bind variables dynamically without additional effort from the developer side.
-7. **Mock results in Unit Tests** - Selector should allow for mocking data in unit tests.
+7. **Mock results in Unit Tests** - The selector should allow mocking data in unit tests.

 ## Concepts